rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

 ## Then What's Gatsby ?

 Gatsby is a static page generator that takes data from various data sources and produces `graphql` API's that can be consumed by the frontend and once the build is taken the static pages are generated for the dynamic data.
 More over it's a framework built on top of `ReactJS` that takes care of lot of challenges while building `react` application.
 The most common data source that I use is transforming the markdowns into graphql data using the `gatsby-transformer-remark` plugin.
+Gatsby can also take data from sources like Wordpress and other CMS like drupal, contentful, etc.

 ![](./gatsby-deploy.png)